Optimal training-conditional regret for online conformal prediction: Problem formulation and key metrics

 \subsection{Key metrics: training-conditional coverage and cumulative regret}

 To assess the performance of an online conformal prediction procedure $\pi$, a natural metric is the \emph{training-conditional coverage rate}, defined as

 where we often write $\mathsf{cvg}_t$ for brevity.
-This metric quantifies the probability of successful coverage conditional on all past data (note that the prediction set $\mathcal{C}_t$ is often constructed based on past observations).
+This metric quantifies the probability of successful coverage conditional on all past data (note that the prediction set $\mathcal{C}_t$ is often constructed based on past observations) as well as any internal randomness.
 Compared with marginal coverage, training-conditional coverage is a stronger notion that ensures most of the test points are covered given the constructed prediction set $\mathcal{C}_t$.

 Ideally, one would anticipate $\mathsf{cvg}_t$ to match the target level $1 - \alpha$.
 The deviation between the nominal and actual coverage at time $t$---which may be interpreted as the ``regret'' incurred at time $t$---is quantified by the \emph{training-conditional coverage gap} metric defined as